-The test for "completely contained" is stricter than the test for added subject-matter since it is a test whether the subsequently filed missing or correct part or element was part(s) and/or element(s) was (were) identical to the corresponding extract in the priority document, or a translation thereof.
+The test for "completely contained" is stricter than the test for added subject-matter since it is a test whether the subsequently filed missing or correct part(s) and/or element(s) was (were) identical to the corresponding extract in the priority document, or a translation thereof.

 Although the RO is responsible for the decision on whether the missing or correct part(s) and/or element(s) was (were) completely contained in the priority document, the examiner must check (as far as the documents needed are available) that the decision taken was correct.